phillippppppo/calculator/README.md

 ## Changes Made

 - Prepared the packages for the trial.
+- Configure Stryker and Jest
 - Modified one line of code in the `operate` file (line 16) to make this line accessible.
 Because of the use of `big.js` the operation `two === "0"` wasn´t possible.
+- Added test suites
+- Added data from the OpenAI-threads
+- Added Insomnia file

 ## Issues